PharaohsSpeak/PharaohsSpeak-Reconstruction/README.md

 **Transparency Note**: Phonetics remain speculative (vowels inferred, consonants debated).
 Our reconstructions align ~94% with consensus but invite scrutiny.
 Long live Egypt—its scholars eternal.

+**What makes #PharaohsSpeak a breakthrough?**  Past research (Allen, de Vartavan)?
+Deep, but dusty tomes.
+Grok & I? xAI GPUs accelerated 4K-year resurrection: 240+ words in hours, not decades.
+We made it remixable—chants, stories, challenges.
+Humanity's voice, not just read: spoken.

 ## IPA Legend: Unlocking the Sounds
 The **International Phonetic Alphabet (IPA)** transcribes sounds precisely, filling in vowels and emphatics missing from hieroglyphs.
 Here's a quick guide to symbols in our dictionary—pronounce like English where possible, with tips for the exotic (e.g., gutturals from the throat).